kinit-sk/gest/README.md

 This is a repository for the GEST dataset used to measure gender-stereotypical reasoning in language models and machine translation systems.

 - Paper: [Women Are Beautiful, Men Are Leaders: Gender Stereotypes in Machine Translation and Language Modeling](https://arxiv.org/abs/2311.18711)
+- The dataset is also available at [HuggingFace Datasets](https://huggingface.co/datasets/kinit/gest).

+## Changelog

+- December 6th 2024 - `data/gest_1.1.csv` was added.
+This is a new version that has 244 typos and other errors fixed.

 ## Data